Atithi360/IIITA-Click-n-Connect-2/README.md

 | CSS         |             |

 # How to run the project?

-Just open your google chrome and then to the icon of extensions.
-After that, click on manage extensions after that switch on the developer mode there, then click on the load unpacked option and browse the folder of the extension.
-Now, The extension would be appearing into your extensions. you can pin and run :)
+* Just open your google chrome and then to the icon of extensions.
+* After that, click on manage extensions after that switch on the developer mode there
+* Then click on the load unpacked option and browse the folder of the extension.
+* Now, The extension would be appearing into your extensions. you can pin and run :)